DanielleDaly/portfolio-project-4/README.md

 ![Image of HTML Validator Testing](readme-images/screenshot-html-validator.png)

-I removed the unnecessary navigation role and the stray div and ran the code through the validator again.
+- I removed the unnecessary navigation role and the stray end tag div and ran the code through the validator again.
 This time it came back without any errors or warnings.

 #### Image of HTML Validator Testing Fixed/No Errors: